BernardLerring/The-Bunker/README.md

 30. Once you have then built your app, styled it, and written all code, go back to Heroku and click on "Deploy Branch"

 31. The build will happen in front of you, and once it has successfully built your app, you can click on "Open App" to take you to your live site.
-TheRoad live site, click here [ThymeOnTheRoad](https://thymeontheroad.herokuapp.com/)
+TheBunker live site, click here [The Bunker](https://the-bunker-tim.herokuapp.com/)

 ## Credits